LEE-HYUNSANG/UPBIT_ML/README.md

 ```

 ## Secrets configuration
 All API keys and tokens are read from `config/secrets.json`.
-Create the file before starting the server:
+Create the file before starting the server.
+This path is included in `.gitignore` so your real keys stay private:

 ```json
 {